25Nov

 Involving reviewers post-deployment also means opening up feedback loops.
 You’re not just checking for errors, you’re learning from your audience and improving iteratively.
 That’s real localization maturity.

-Building a Scalable LQA Workflow
+Building a Scalable Localization Quality Assurance (LQA) Workflow

 Scaling LQA doesn’t mean doing everything at once, it means doing the right things efficiently.
 Here’s a smart workflow you can adapt: